Carlos Alberto Rentería Mantilla: Finances

 Beginning on March 17, 2005, the United States Department of Treasury announced its first actions targeting the financial holdings of Rentería.
 In 2005 Rentería was first declared a Specially Designated Narcotics Trafficker, the label permits the United States to seize assets connected to Rentería through front companies and associates.
 Since 2005 the Department of Treasury had announced over seven actions targeting Renterías financial holdings.
 The companies designated range from agricultural, clinics, hotels, accounting firms and the Colombian soccer team Cortuluá.
 It is believed Renterías' money contributed significantly to the economic growth in the area, as business operations, hotels and clinics began to be built to launder his money through.

 On September 1, 2006, Colombian authorities confiscated around 34 properties in the northern Caribbean region, mainly in the city of Cartagena and in other regions of Colombia; in the capital Bogotá and near his major area of operations; Valle del Cauca Department.
 The operation was dubbed "Patria 44" by the Colombian Central Directorate of the Judicial Police and Intelligence (DIJIN).

 Arrest and extradition

 On July 4, 2010, at 4:00 p.m.
 Mantilla was captured in Venezuela by local security forces with the assistance of British intelligence services.

 He was extradited to the United States on July 13, 2010.

+Death

+In February 2018, at the age of 72, he was allowed to return to Colombia, only to be recaptured by the CTI (Technical Investigation Corps) and subsequently imprisoned in La Picota.
+Nothing was heard of him until September 16, 2020, when, during a visit to acquaintances in the Sajonia neighborhood of Tuluá, hitmen from an unknown group approached his home and shot him, killing him instantly.